 - Average price to insure: $2,471

 The Ford F-Series (including the F-150 and its bigger siblings the F-250 and F-350) was involved in more fatal accidents over the course of our study than any other car, truck or SUV.
 The vast majority were for the , which accounted for 65% of all fatal F-Series crashes.
 The F-Series is also the most popular truck in America, having sold nearly a million units in 2018, which may partly explain why it's involved in so many fatal crashes.
-However, the frequency of fatal crashes doesn't seem to affect the cost to insure these trucks: We found that the Ford F-Series is the fourth-cheapest vehicle to insure in America.
+However, the frequency of fatal crashes doesn't seem to affect the cost to insure these trucks: the Ford F-Series is the fourth-cheapest vehicle to insure in America.

 2. Chevrolet Silverado